Strategic Learning and Trading in Broker-Mediated Markets: Numerical results

+Below, we use $Q_t^{B,(i)}$, for $i\in\{1,2,3\}$, to denote the inventory of the broker when she follows the benchmark strategy $\nuB_t^{(i)}$.
+We employ the following benchmarks.

-\begin{enumerate}[label=(\roman*)] \item Benchmark 1: externalise the trading flow of the informed trader, internalise the trading flow of the uninformed trader, and unwind the broker's inventory with TWAP.
+\begin{enumerate}[label=(\roman*)] \item Benchmark 1: externalise the trading flow of the informed trader, internalise the trading flow of the uninformed trader, and unwind remaining inventory with TWAP.
 For this benchmark, the trading speed of the broker is:

 \item Benchmark 2: internalise the trading flow of both the informed and uninformed traders, and unwind the broker's inventory with TWAP.
 For this benchmark, the trading speed of the broker is:

 \item Benchmark 3: externalise the trading flow of both the informed and uninformed traders.
 For this benchmark, the trading speed of the broker is: